MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setconfigurationsecuritydescriptor-method-in-class-win32-dcomapplicationsetting.md

 ---
-Description: Updates the configuration security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class. ms.assetid: e0fe3d2f-7641-4cae-972d-888e800548de ms.tgt_platform: multiple
+description: Updates the configuration security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class. ms.assetid: e0fe3d2f-7641-4cae-972d-888e800548de ms.tgt_platform: multiple
 title: SetConfigurationSecurityDescriptor method of the Win32_DCOMApplicationSetting class